-CNIB’s team of senior leaders across the country are passionate about changing what it is to be blind today.
+The CNIB Foundation's team of senior leaders across the country are passionate about changing what it is to be blind today.

-Diane Bergeron, Vice-President, Engagement and International Affairs
+Diane Bergeron, President, CNIB Guide Dogs and Vice President, International Affairs

-Pamela Gow-Boyd, Regional Vice-President, Atlantic Canada
+Pamela Gow-Boyd, Regional Vice President, Atlantic Canada

 Pam oversees the organization’s work across Atlantic Canada and serves as executive lead for Vision Loss Rehabilitation Canada.
 Pam has worked with CNIB for more than three decades in vision loss rehabilitation service delivery and regional management roles.

-Garry Nenson, Vice-President, Philanthropy
+Garry Nenson, Vice President, Philanthropy